March 13, 2025

 How to Prevent It:

-• Use a sink strainer to catch food particles.
+• Use a sink strainer

-• Run hot water and dish soap down the drain after washing greasy dishes.
+• Run hot water after washing dishes

 4. Grease and Oil